 Magic Mike XXL

-Yeah yeah, I really liked the movie about male strippers –sorry, male entertainers— this year.
-The plot is pretty thin, the bros go on a road trip, one last ride, to a convention to make some cash and have an epic time.
-What happens along the way is that they meet a lot of women of many ages and sizes and make them all feel great about themselves, and the boys do so by throwing off the personas they’re expected to keep up and instead being true to their own personalities.
-That’s right, the movie about male strippers is strongly sex positive and strongly feminist, and just a good time all around.
+Yeah, I really liked the movie about male strippers –sorry, male entertainers– this year.
+The plot is pretty thin; the bros go on a road trip, one last ride, to a convention to make some cash and have an epic time.
+What happens along the way is that they meet many women of many ages and sizes and make them all feel great about themselves.
+The boys do so by throwing off the personas they’re expected to keep up and instead being true to their own personalities.
+That’s right, the movie about male strippers is firmly sex-positive and strongly feminist, and just a good time all around.

 A man wins a contest to spend a week with his reclusive, genius employer.
-When he arrives he finds out that he’s going to be the human component in a sort-of Turing test.
+When he arrives, he finds out that he will be the human component in a sort-of Turing test.
 What follows is an examination of what it means to be human, what it means to be captive, what it means to feel, and ultimately what it means to be free.
-Every viewing reveals something else, everyone has an opinion about the ending.
-Ex Machina is the smartest movie on this list, and my third favourite film from 2015.
+Every viewing reveals something else; everyone has an opinion about the ending.
+Ex Machina is the most thoughtful movie on this list and my third favourite film from 2015.

-Of all the years later sequels that came out this year (there were a ton) Creed might be the most successful.
-The plot of the film echoes the original Rocky in all the right ways but offers a fresh new take on the underdog story, gives Sylvester Stallone a chance to stretch his legs and act again (he’s nominated for a Golden Globe he totally deserves to win), and passes the torch to a new, young star whose story I personally can’t wait to see more of.
-Toss in some great training montages and a nail-biting one-shot boxing match and you end up with my second favourite movie of the year.
+Of all the year’s later sequels that came out this year (there were a ton), Creed might be the most successful.
+The plot of the film echoes the original Rocky in all the right ways but offers a fresh new take on the underdog story, gives Sylvester Stallone a chance to stretch his legs and act again (he’s nominated for a Golden Globe he deserves to win), and passes the torch to a new, young star whose story I personally can’t wait to see more of.
+Toss in some great training montages and a nail-biting one-shot boxing match, and you end up with my second favourite movie of the year.